 “As a student, I was already of the conviction – which I have held to this day (2002)- that the lack of a single, unified alphabet constitutes a great calamity for the Kurdish people.
 The introduction of a mutual alphabet would lead to better communication amongst Kurds and contribute to a convergence of the various dialects and modes of expression.
 I am talking here of convergence and not of absolute unification.”

-The KAL is an initiative to lead discussion of a Kurdish language scripting system.
-By creating a unified Kurdish scripting system KAL will test the ability of the Kurdish language to serve the Kurdish community through the Internet and any media.
-Now Kurdish can be practiced on Internet without any limitation no matter the geographical position.
-An scripting system which prevents a community from practicing their culture significantly complicates the bond between generation, and loses focus over time in the rapid growth era of media and IT.
-For more details, please browse the site via the left hand side menu.
+The Kurdish Language Scripting Initiative (KAL) is a non-profit organisation that promotes the development of a Kurdish language scripting system.
+By developing a unified Kurdish scripting system, KAL will test the Kurdish language’s ability to serve the Kurdish community via the Internet and other media.
+Kurdish can now be practised on the Internet without regard to geographical location.
+In the rapid growth era of media and IT, a scripting system that prevents a community from practising their culture significantly complicates the bond between generations and loses focus over time.
+Please navigate the site for more information.

-Note: The logo emblem of Kurdish Academy of Language [KAL] is a donation by Kurdish Artist Mr Rébwar Saeed
+Note: The logo emblem of Kurdish Academy of Language [KAL] is a donation by Kurdish Artist Dr Rébwar Saeed